b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 These patterns do not form a full pattern language, nor are they a comprehensive collection of patterns for the 'architecture' of a shell script.
 They cover frequent shell scripting challenges and problems that are often, only resolved, with expert insight.

+## Elucidating the Shell Scripting Patterns Page

+This page, dating back to 1996, presents a collection of **patterns** for efficient and effective shell scripting in Unix-like operating systems.
+While not an exhaustive language or architecture guide, it focuses on frequently encountered challenges and offers expert insights for handling them.

+* **Contributors:** This is a list of individuals who contributed to the formulation of these patterns:
+  Jim Coplien, Stephen Hill, Alan Robertson, Bill Trost, Gregg Wonderly, Michael Lindner, Paul Chisholm, Russell Corfman, other(s).

+**Key Points:**

+* **Scope:** Covers patterns applicable to various shells like Bourne, Korn, and C shells.
+* **Focus:** Addresses practical problems often requiring expertise to solve.
+* **Content:**
+    * **Introduction:** Compares the emergence of Shell to JCL as programming languages for specific contexts.
+    * **Glossary:** Defines key terms like SetUID, subshell, ShellVariables, standard I/O streams, and daemon.
+    * **Pattern Intents:** Describes specific challenges addressed by each pattern.
+    * **Examples:** 15 patterns are outlined, tackling issues like:
+        * Testing against the null string (avoiding aliasing issues).
+        * Passing variables effectively between subshells and parent shell.
+        * Utilizing `xargs` for efficient command repetition.
+        * Extracting delimited data fields using `if` statements instead of `cut`.
+        * Replacing `sed` with `paste` for generating long lines without truncation.
+        * Avoiding subshells by using `exec` for tail recursion-like behavior.
+        * Reusing file descriptors and bindings to avoid unnecessary shell spawns.
+        * Isolating daemons from terminals to prevent unexpected input/output behavior.
+        * Defining unique delimiters in archive files to avoid aliasing with script EOI markers.
+        * Automatically cleaning up temporary files created by the script.
+        * Simulating `grep`'s multi-file behavior for single-file cases using `/dev/null`.
+        * Embedding prominent "usage" information within the script for easy reference.
+        * Safely moving to target directories.
+        * Deciding between shell scripts and scripting languages for specific tasks.
+* **Contributors:** Lists individuals who contributed to the patterns and page content.

+**Overall, this page serves as a valuable resource for shell scripting practitioners, providing practical solutions and best practices for common challenges.**

+**Would you like me to explain any specific pattern in detail or offer further information on shell scripting?**

 **Glossary**

 **SetUID**